The papaya is an incredibly healthy tropical fruit.

 The vitamin C and lycopene in papaya protect your skin and may help reduce these signs of aging (31).

-In one study, lycopene supplementation for 10–12 weeks decreased skin redness after sun exposure, which is a sign of skin injury (32).
+In one study, supplementing with lycopene for 10–12 weeks decreased skin redness after sun exposure, which is a sign of skin injury (32).

 In another, older women who consumed a mixture of lycopene, vitamin C and other antioxidants for 14 weeks had a visible and measurable reduction in depth of facial wrinkles (33).